 fpr4120-TAC-A /security/default-auth # set realm tacacs

 Step 2.
-Use the show detail command to verify the configuration.
+Use the show detail command to display the results.

 fpr4120-TAC-A /security/default-auth # show detail